Skip to content

 Repository-aware configuration

-The example below assumes you are using an Acme\ExampleBundle.
+The example below assumes you're using an Acme\ExampleBundle.
 Remember to register the bundle by adding it to config/bundles.php:

 1